lebogan/snob/README.md

 ## Development
 Please, see the DISCLAIMER below.
 Check out the repo on GitHub at https://github.com/lebogan/snob.git
-Developed using Crystal 0.24.1 on Fedora 26 workstation running under Vagrant v2.0.1.
+Developed using Crystal 0.24.2 on Fedora 27 workstation running under Vagrant v2.0.2 with VirtualBox 5.2 provider.
 Tested on Fedora 26/27 and CentOS 7.

 ## Contributing